nalhamzy/B12-Civil-Violence_new/README.md

 ```
     EpsteinCivilViolence.ipynb
 ```
-To run the model in python import the necessary functions from the civil violence directories, then add model parameters and run the model. e.g.
+To run the model in python import the necessary functions from the civil violence directory, then add model parameters and run the model. e.g.

 ```
     $ python from epstein_civil_violence.agent import Citizen, Cop